MoOyeg/simple-spring-openshift-metrics-example/README.md

 # simple-spring-openshift-metrics-example
-Simple Example of using App metrics monitoring with SpringBoot
+Simple Example of using the integrated OpenShift application metrics monitoring with SpringBoot Apps.

 ## Pre-Requisites